Nico Jones: Early years and Oxford United

-A central defender, Jones began his youth career in the Fulham Academy at U9 level.
+A central defender, Jones began his youth career in the Fulham Academy at under-9 level.
 After eight years with the club, he signed a scholarship deal with Oxford United in 2018.
 He made three first team appearances late in the 2018–19 season and signed a two-year professional contract, with the option of a further year, in June 2019.
 Jones made just one senior appearance during the 2019–20 season, albeit a memorable one, when he captained Oxford United to a 4–1 EFL Trophy group stage win over Crawley Town on 12 November 2019.
 The appearance made him the club's youngest-ever captain.

 Jones was thereafter was reduced to making EFL Trophy appearances and spent time away on loan at National League South clubs Oxford City and Havant & Waterlooville during the 2019–20 and 2020–21 seasons.
 He was released in June 2021, after the club neglected to take up the one-year option on his contract.
 Jones made eight senior appearances during three seasons at the Kassam Stadium.

 Brentford

 On 15 August 2021, Jones transferred to the B team at Premier League club Brentford and signed two-year contract, with the option of a further year, on a free transfer.
-He was a part of the 2021–22 London Senior Cup-winning squad and scored in the Final victory over Hendon.
+Over the course of the 2021–22 and 2022–23 seasons, he made 61 B team appearances and was a part of the 2021–22 London Senior Cup-winning squad.
+Jones occasionally participated in first team training during the 2021–22 season and made one mid-season friendly appearance.
+He was released when his contract expired in June 2023.

+Non-League football

+On 21 November 2023, Jones signed a short-term contract with National League South club Welling United.
+He made a single Kent Senior Cup appearance for the club.
+On 6 February 2024, Jones made a second Kent Senior Cup appearance of the 2023–24 season, for Dover Athletic.
+As an ineligible player, the club was thrown out of the competition for fielding him.
+On 1 March 2024, Jones transferred to Isthmian League South East Division club Burgess Hill Town.
+He made four appearances before the end of the 2023–24 season, which culminated in relegation.
+In June 2024, Jones transferred to Southern League Premier Division Central club Banbury United.
+He made 31 appearances during a mid-table 2024–25 season.
+Jones was retained for the 2025–26 season.

 International career

 Jones was called into the Republic of Ireland under-18 squad for a friendly tournament in Sweden in September 2019 and he made one appearance, in a 0–0 draw with the hosts.
-Jones made his maiden under-20 appearance with a start in a non-cap friendly versus the Republic of Ireland amateur team on 22 March 2022.
+Jones made his only under-20 appearance with a start in a non-cap friendly versus the Republic of Ireland amateur team on 22 March 2022.